elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 In the internal rule schema, there are two additional important reasons why we need to make sure that this value is optional:

 - When rules are executed, a call to the method `validateRuleTypeParams` is done, which is a method that validates the passed rule's parameters using the validators defined in `x-pack/plugins/security_solution/server/lib/detection_engine/rule_types`, within each of the rule query types files (for [EQL rules](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_types/eql/create_eql_alert_type.ts#L27), for example).
 The validation is done based on the internal rule schema `BaseRulesParams` displayed above.
-Having `prebuilt` as a required fields would cause custom rules to fail on runtime.
+Having `external_source` as a required field would cause custom rules to fail on runtime.
 - The Rule Client `update` method also calls the `validateRuleTypeParams` to validate the rule's params.
 Since the Rule Client's `update` method is used in our endpoint handlers, such as and `/rules/patch` and `/_bulk_actions`, these would fail when executed against a payload of custom rule.

 Additionally, the `PrebuiltRuleAsset` type needs to be updated to include the new `source_updated_at` date that will be progressively shipped with new versions of rules in the Elastic Prebuilt Rules package: